Embouchure collapse: Mouthpiece pressure

 The subject of mouthpiece pressure is closely related to the issue of embouchure collapse/embouchure overuse.

 Many brass instrumentalists argue that excessive mouthpiece pressure is a major cause of embouchure problems and can be a factor in causing embouchure collapse.
-However, the pressure of the mouthpiece is not static during playing: it increases the higher in the register a player plays and the louder volume level.
-Also, a little mouthpiece pressure is essential to provide a seal between the player's embouchure and the instrument; without this, all the air would escape before entering the instrument and no sound would be emitted (brass instruments are dependent on an airflow to produce sound).
+However, the pressure of the mouthpiece is not static during playing: it increases the higher the register a player plays and the louder the volume level.
+Also, a little mouthpiece pressure is essential to provide a seal between the player's embouchure and the instrument; without this, all the air would escape before entering the instrument and no sound would be emitted (brass instruments are dependent on airflow to produce sound).

 Embouchure collapse is far more common among trumpet and horn players.
 Both of these instruments have mouthpieces with a small circumference and surface area, and therefore the pressure is presumably greater, as the force of the mouthpiece on the face is more concentrated.
-This is in accordance with the principle of physics that pressure is the amount of force divided by the area on which the force is exerted.
+This is by the principle of physics that pressure is the amount of force divided by the area on which the force is exerted.